 - Before the Hearing

-You must register for the hearing by 2p.m.
+You must check-in for the hearing by 2p.m.
 Mountain Time the calendar day before your scheduled hearing, including weekends.
-For example, if your hearing is scheduled on a Monday, you must register before 2 p.m.
+For example, if your hearing is scheduled on a Monday, you must check in before 2 p.m.
 Mountain Time on Sunday.
-To register for the hearing, you must call the Appeals Hearing Registration System at 303-823-4943 or 1-800-376-0835.
 You will need the Docket ID number in the upper-right corner of your hearing notice.
-Failure to register by 2 p.m.
+Failure to check-in by 2 p.m.
 Mountain Time the day before your hearing will result in a dismissal of the appeal if you are the appealing party.
-Additionally, the hearing will be dismissed if you are the appealing party and you fail to answer your telephone when the hearing officer calls to begin the hearing.
-If you are not the appealing party and you have not registered, the hearing will proceed without you because the hearing officer will be unable to contact you to participate in the hearing.
+Additionally, the hearing will dismiss if you are the appealing party and you fail to answer your telephone when the hearing officer calls to begin the hearing.
+If you are not the appealing party and you have not checked in, the hearing will proceed without you because the hearing officer will be unable to contact you to participate in the hearing.

 - Hearing Process

 Hearings begin at the same time stated on the Notice of Hearing and typically last about an hour.
-If you are participating in person, arrive at least 15 minutes early so that you have enough time to check in for the hearing.
-The hearing officer will call you at the time of the hearing at the telephone number you provide when you register for your hearing.
+The hearing officer will call you at the time of the hearing at the telephone number you provide when you check in for your hearing.
 Please understand the hearing officer may be calling multiple parties so the call may not come at the exact time listed on the notice.
 If you have not received a call within 10 minutes of the time listed, please call 303-318-9299.Review the information in the hearing packet before the hearing and be sure to have it with you for the hearing.
-If you have witnesses, bring them with you or provide their names and telephone numbers to the hearing officer.The hearing officer will explain the hearing process and the issues to be discussed in the hearing.
+If you have witnesses, provide their names and telephone numbers to the hearing officer.The hearing officer will explain the hearing process and the issues to be discussed in the hearing.
 The hearing officer will also question the parties and witnesses.
 You may question the other parties and they may question you.
 After all testimony is taken, the hearing officer will conclude the hearing.

 The hearing officer issues a written decision that is mailed as soon as possible to all interested parties.
+The decision is also available in the Correspondences section of MyUI+ once the decision is issued.
 If you disagree with a hearing officer's decision, you may appeal that decision to the Industrial Claim Appeals Office.